Jump To:

 MS Requirements

-- Satisfying Graduate School Master’s degree requirements
+• Satisfying Graduate School Master’s degree requirements

-- Completing seven required Astronomy core courses with grade >=2.7, and a GPA of >= 3.0 computed over the best 7 of the completed core courses.
-In (rare) cases where core courses are not offered within the first two academic years, 3-credit electives in the Astronomy Department may be substituted.
-Seven core courses must still be completed for the Ph.D.
+• Completing seven required Astronomy core courses with grade >=2.7, and a GPA of >= 3.0 computed over the best 7 of the completed core courses.
+Students who do not meet the criteria for the Master’s degree during the first two years have the option to retake courses in ensuing years until they pass successfully.

-- Completing two academic years engaged in research and coursework.
+• Completing two academic years engaged in research and coursework

-- Submit a Master’s Degree Request with The Graduate School
+• Submit a Master’s Degree Request with The Graduate School

 PhD Candidacy Requirements

-- Completing the Master’s degree requirements
+• Completing the Master’s degree requirements

-- Passing the General Exam
+• Passing the General Exam

-Research Qual
+Qual Committee

-Preparation for the Research Qual should begin at least 3 months before "Qual Day," during which a student must notify the Qual Committee Chair that they plan to take the Qual.
-One month prior to "Qual Day," a 5-10 page manuscript must be submitted to the Qual Committee, with a 1-2 page cover letter which details the alterations needed prior to submission to a scientific journal.
-A passing student then has 2 weeks to prepare their Oral Qual presentation.
+Preparation for the Research Qual should begin at least 3 months before "Qual Day," at which point a student must notify the Qual Committee Chair that they plan to take the Qual.
+Two (2) months prior to Qual Day, students should send their qual document to their mentoring team, then alter it after receiving feedback.
+At least 1 month prior to Qual Day, a 5-10 page manuscript must be submitted to the Qual Committee, with a 1-2 page cover letter responding to the major comments of the mentoring team and detailing the alterations needed prior to submission to a scientific journal.
+If a student receives a passing grade on the written component, they will be scheduled for a 30 minute presentation during Qual Day, with 10 additional minutes for questions.
+The Qual Committee will provide a passing or failing grade to each student for the presentation.

 Supervisory Committee